avaxman/INFOMGP-Practical1/README.md

 1. Implement rigid velocity, position, and orientation integration in a discrete time iteration.
 2. Implement impulse-based collision resolution.
-3. Extend the framework with some chosen effects, such as friction, drag, or
+3. Extend the framework with some chosen effects, such as friction or drag.

 This is the repository for the skeleton on which you will build your first exercise.
 Using CMake allows you to work and submit your code in all platforms.
+The entire environment is in C++, but most of the "nastier" coding parts have been simplified; for the most part, you only need to work in the math.

 ##Installation